lantua/CommonCoding/Sources/LNTBinaryCoder/Format.md

 *----------------------------------------------*--------------------------------*
 ```

-#### Equisized Case
+### Equisized Case

-This is valid if all payloads have the same size.
+This is valid if all items have the same size, and the container contains at least one item.
+If there are more space than needed, last item will be followed by `0x00`.

 ```
 *-------------*-----------------------------------------*